rodrigoskks/emailbacula/README.md

 # emailbacula

-Script to send E-mail to bacula clients with description of files that was backuped, edit crontab -e to execute periodically, must install Mutt, must edit paths to work right, must give permission to emailbacula.sh file,
+This is a Shell Script, made to send E-mail to bacula clients with description of files that was backuped, you must edit "crontab -e" to execute periodically, must install Mutt, must edit paths to work right, must give permission to emailbacula.sh file,